A new advance on dimensional-aware scalar, vector and matrix operations in C++: Existing solutions

 \section{Existing solutions}

-For a comprehensive review of dimensional analysis in programming languages we refer to \cite{preussner_dimensional_2018}.
+A comprehensive review of several existing solutions for dimensional analysis in programming languages can be found in Preussner's work \cite{preussner_dimensional_2018}.
 Apple's Swift \cite{apple_swift_2022} and \texttt{F\#} \cite{kennedy_types_2010} are two widespread programming languages that provide native support for UoM-aware (units of measure) quantities.
 Promoting UoM analysis to a language feature has the benefit of immediate access to meaningful error messages.
-Unfortunately, there are only a few programming languages that offer native support on this matter, most languages have an external library which relies on generic programming techniques.
+Unfortunately, only a few programming languages offer native support for this important topic.
+Instead, most languages have an external library that relies on generic programming techniques.

 The most popular solution for \texttt{C++} is \texttt{Boost.Units} \cite{boost_units}, which makes possible the UoM validation at compile time.
-Its main advantage is that it is included in the \texttt{Boost} framework, a comprehensive set of libraries which is used as launchpad for features that are later included in the standard library of the language.
+Its main advantage is that it is included in the \texttt{Boost} framework, a comprehensive set of libraries that are used as a launchpad for features that are later included in the language's standard library.
 Unfortunately, \texttt{Boost} is quite often seen as a heavy dependency.

-For the \texttt{FORTAN} language there is the \texttt{PHYSUNITS} module \cite{petty_automated_2001} which provides support for dimensional-aware routine creation.
-While this solution is versatile, allowing working with both \texttt{F77} and \texttt{F90} code, because dimension information is carried alongside numerical values \texttt{PHYSUNITS} introduces a run-time execution overhead in term of speed and memory usage.
+For the \texttt{FORTRAN} language there is the \texttt{PHYSUNITS} module \cite{petty_automated_2001} which provides support for dimensional-aware routine creation.
+While this solution is versatile, allowing working with both \texttt{F77} and \texttt{F90} code, because the dimension information is carried alongside numerical values, \texttt{PHYSUNITS} introduces a run-time execution overhead in terms of speed and memory usage.
+Dimensional analysis is not limited to compiled languages, \texttt{Python} supports run-time dimensional analysis checks thanks to libraries like \texttt{Pint} \cite{grecco_pint_2022}.